Mercy14846/Urban-Heat-Island-Model/README.md

 Integrate additional satellite data sources like Sentinel-2.
 Refine the model for better UHI detection accuracy.
 Add more case studies in diverse urban environments.
+Written by:
+Akintola Mercy Ọ̀nàọpẹ́mipọ̀ is a Geospatial Developer with an advance special interest in geospatial community development.
 License
 This project is open-source and distributed under the MIT License.